 200 years ago, German inventor Philipp Moritz Fischer built the world’s first bicycle.
 Today, Germans own almost 74 million bikes and cover a distance of altogether nearly 25 billion kilometers or 300 kilometers per inhabitant and per year.
 It is particularly the improved image of cycling that has driven more and more people to use their bicycle.
 With a broader variety of models and the introduction of innovative materials and technologies, bicycles have been converted into lifestyle products.
 Even though statistics make it seem as if almost every German owns their own bike, bike-sharing has been playing an ever-increasing role in the cycling culture in Germany.
 Bike-sharing was first introduced in Munich around 2000 by NextBike and Call-a-Bike, a company of Deutsche Bahn.
 The service was co-financed by the city to promote eco-friendly and convenient urban transport.
 Little by little, more cities and providers entered the German market, including international…

-Dominika Kalinowska works as Project Manager in the Sino-German Cooperation on Low Carbon Transport.
+Dominika Kalinowska works as Advisor in the Sino-German Cooperation on Low Carbon Transport.
 She coordinates the communication and activities within the project which are directly affiliated with the Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety.